 Unemployment statistics at regional level

-This article provides an overview of regional unemployment rates across the 281 NUTS-2 regions of the European Union (EU) in 2018, compiled by Eurostat on the basis of data from the EU Labour force survey.
+This article provides an overview of regional unemployment rates across the 240 NUTS-2 regions of the European Union's (EU) Member States in 2019, compiled by Eurostat on the basis of data from the EU Labour force survey.

 Regional unemployment rates and the EU average

 In 2019, the year before COVID-19 containment measures were widely introduced by EU Member States, unemployment rates continued to vary widely across the NUTS 2 regions of the EU’s 27 Member States.
 The lowest rates were recorded in four Czech regions: Prague and Central Bohemia (both 1.3 %), South-West (1.5 %) as well as North-East (1.7 %), followed by West Transdanubia (1.8 %) in Hungary, two German regions, Upper Bavaria and Tübingen, and one further Czech region, South-East (all 1.9 %).
 At the opposite end of the scale, the highest unemployment rates were registered in Mayotte (30.1 %) an overseas region of France, the Spanish autonomous cities of Melilla (27.0 %) and Ceuta (25.8 %) and two Greek regions, West Macedonia (24.6 %) and Western Greece (24.1 %).